Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 chicken and lemongrass closeup

 Lemongrass is super tough and woody, and it’s fairly cheap to buy in bunches.
-Just cut these down to keep in the freezer bags.
+If you’re forced to buy these in bunches, just cut these down to keep in the freezer bags.
 They store quite well.

 Vietnamese curry with a mini loaf of bread